-Canstar Blue’s margarine & table spread review sees 11 brands such as ALDI Sunnyvale, Nuttelex, Tablelands, MeadowLea, Flora, Coles and Woolworths compared on their taste, ease of spreading, texture, packaging, value for money and overall satisfaction.
+Canstar Blue’s margarine & table spread review sees Woolworths Essentials, ALDI Sunnyvale, Tablelands, Olive Grove, Nuttelex, MeadowLea, Flora, Logicol, Bertolli, Woolworths and Coles compared on taste, texture, ease of spread, packaging, value for money and overall satisfaction.

-Here are the best brands for margarine & table spread in Australia, as rated by consumers in Canstar Blue’s 2020 review:
+Here are the best brands for margarine & table spreads in Australia, as rated by consumers in Canstar Blue’s latest review:

 A ‘true’ margarine, according to food standard regulators, contains a minimum of 80% fat (80g of fat per 100g of margarine).
-This being the case, there are very few ‘true’ margarines available in Australia today – most will fall under the category of oil-based, reduced fat, or another type of ‘spread’.
+This being the case, there are very few ‘true’ kinds of margarine available in Australia today – most will fall under the category of oil-based, reduced-fat, or another type of ‘spread’.
 Therefore, our customer ratings refer to margarines and table spreads.
 Ultimately, we’re talking about ‘that stuff’ you put on your toast and sandwiches, which isn’t butter.

-What are Aussies looking for in a margarine to add to their spread?
-Our survey shows table spread is a regular grocery staple for almost half of respondents (45%).
-A hearty portion of participants said they always buy the same brand (40%), while two in five admitted to trying multiple brands and types (44%).
+What are Aussies looking for in margarine to add to their spread?
+Our survey shows table spread is a regular grocery staple for almost half of the respondents (45%).
+A hearty portion of participants said they always buy the same brand (38%), and almost two in five (38%) have tried multiple brands and types.

-Plus, one in three consumers (30%) usually pick the healthier option, such as the ‘light’ or ‘salt reduced’ alternative.
-One-fifth of respondents even said they read the nutritional information (17%).
-A handful of those surveyed revealed they were recommended by their health professional to switch from butter to margarine (7%).
+One in three (30%) usually pick the healthier option, such as the ‘light’ or ‘salt-reduced’ alternative.
+A handful of those surveyed additionally revealed they were recommended by their health professional to switch from butter to margarine (7%).

 Olive Grove usually sells for $3.50 for a standard 500g tub.